|Nutrition Facts (per serving)|

 Preheat the oven to 350 F/180 C. Cook the noodles in boiling salted water following package directions until al dente.

 Drain in a colander and rinse under cold water to stop the noodles from cooking further.
 Reserve.

-Then stir in the flour.
-Cook, stirring, for about 1 to 2 minutes.
+Add the flour.
+Cook, stirring, for 1 to 2 minutes.

 Gradually add the milk and continue to cook, stirring, until thickened.

 Stir in the mayonnaise, frozen peas, tuna, and drained pimiento.
 Bring to a simmer and continue cooking, stirring, for 1 minute longer.

-Combine the sauce mixture with the noodles and mix to blend ingredients thoroughly.
+Combine the sauce mixture with the noodles and stir to blend ingredients thoroughly.

 Turn the mixture into the prepared baking dish.

-In a small bowl, combine the bread crumbs with melted butter.
+In a small bowl, make the topping by combining the breadcrumbs with the melted butter.

 Sprinkle the buttered breadcrumbs over the casserole.

 Bake for 25 minutes, or until the casserole is bubbly and topping is browned.

 - If you have a loaf of bread that has become stale, making homemade breadcrumbs is very simple.
 Simply tear the loaf into pieces and process in a food processor until finely ground.
-Freeze the crumbs in a food storage bag and use as needed for casseroles or other dishes calling for bread crumbs, like meatloaf.
+Freeze the crumbs in a food storage bag and use as needed for casseroles or other dishes calling for breadcrumbs, like meatloaf.

-- For toasted breadcrumbs, spread the crumbs out on a rimmed baking sheet and bake in a preheated 325 F (165 C/Gas 3) oven for about 12 to 14 minutes, until browned and crunchy.
+- For toasted breadcrumbs, spread the crumbs out on a rimmed baking sheet and bake in a preheated 325 F/165 C oven for 12 to 14 minutes, until browned and crunchy.
 Keep in an airtight container for a couple of weeks.